-Written submissions (poetry, creative writing) can be attached without photos.
+Written submissions like poetry or creative writing can be attached without photos.

-Music submissions should include links or audio attachments.
+Music/Video submissions should include links or audio attachments and a promotional photo.

-For all other contributions: If needed, send brief attachment explains your idea.
+For all other contributions, send a brief attachment explaining your idea.

 That’s it!
 If you can’t remember the instructions try reading them aloud to yourself in a mirror.
 Or copy, paste and fill out the sections in your email.